ai-platform-infrastructure/open-webui-docker/README.md

 git push origin -u upstream/<release tag>
 ```

-Then goto [https://github.com/itk-dev/open-webui/pulls](https://github.com/itk-dev/open-webui/pulls) and changes each
+Then go to [https://github.com/itk-dev/open-webui/pulls](https://github.com/itk-dev/open-webui/pulls) and changes each
 PR's base branch to the new branch.

-Lastly, locally `checkout` each branch and rebase it on the new base branch.
+Lastly, checkout each branch locally and rebase it on the new base branch.

 ```shell
 git checkout feature/<PR branch>